Congressional Freethought Caucus: History

 The CFC was formed in April 2018 by four members of the U.S. House: Representatives Jared Huffman, Jamie Raskin, Jerry McNerney, and Dan Kildee, soon joined by Pramila Jayapal.

 The caucus was established in reaction to the influence of religion, especially that of the Christian right, in public policymaking in ways that the caucus's founders deem inappropriate in a secular government.
 They see such influence as hampering effective and appropriate responses to issues ranging from climate change to gun violence.
 Huffman has identified as a humanist without a God belief, but has indicated that the caucus is open to religious members who support the use of science and reason and defend a secular government.
 The American Humanist Association and the Center for Freethought Equality were involved in "helping establish the caucus" by consultation.

 Former House of Representatives historian Ray Smock and historian of science and religion Stephen Weldon have noted what they see as the caucus's unique and historic nature.
 Smock says it hearkens back to the Enlightenment ideas from the founding of the nation, and Weldon points out the political liability of being non-religious.
 Raskin called the caucus "historic", while Huffman stated it would "help spark an open dialogue about science and reason-based policy".

 By September 2018, the caucus had added four more members and actively opposed Brett Kavanaugh's nomination to the Supreme Court of the United States.
-Membership has since expanded modestly, with the newest members joining in September 2025.
+Membership has since expanded modestly over time, with the latest members joining in June 2026.